 If you have a complaint about the police

 It is the duty of the police to protect the people in the community.
 In performing their duty, there are rules the police must follow.
 If a police officer hits you or calls you names, you can complain.

-To make a complaint about the Royal Canadian Mounted Police, visit the Commission for Public Complaints Against the RCMP or phone 1-800-665-6878.
+To make a complaint about the Royal Canadian Mounted Police, visit the Civilian Review and Complaints Comission for the RCMP or phone 1-800-665-6878.
 To make a complaint about the police in BC, go to the Office of the Police Complaint Commissioner and click on “Making a Complaint”.